Cobalt(III) fluoride

-Cobalt(III) fluoride is the inorganic compound with the formula CoF3.
-Hydrates are also known.
-The anhydrous compound is a hygroscopic brown solid.
-It is used to synthesize organofluorine compounds.
+Cobalt(III) fluoride (also known as cobalt trifluoride) is the inorganic compound with the formula CoF3.
+The compound exists in both hydrated and anhydrous forms, the latter being a hygroscopic brown solid.
+It is used as a fluorinating agent in organofluorine synthesis.

 The related cobalt(III) chloride is also known but is extremely unstable.
 Cobalt(III) bromide and cobalt(III) iodide have not been synthesized.

 Structure

 Anhydrous

-Anhydrous cobalt trifluoride crystallizes in the rhombohedral group, specifically according to the aluminium trifluoride motif, with a = 527.9 pm, α = 56.97°.
-Each cobalt atom is bound to six fluorine atoms in octahedral geometry, with Co–F distances of 189 pm.
+Anhydrous cobalt trifluoride crystallizes in the rhombohedral group, specifically according to the aluminium trifluoride motif, with a = 527.9 pm and α = 56.97°.
+Each cobalt centre is bound to six fluorine atoms in octahedral geometry, with Co–F distances of 189 pm.
 Each fluoride is a doubly bridging ligand.

 Hydrates

-A hydrate CoF3*3.5H2O is known.
-It is conjectured to be better described as [CoF3(H2O)3]*0.5H2O.
+A hydrate CoF3*3.5H2O is known, which is conjectured to be better described as [CoF3(H2O)3]*0.5H2O.

-There is a report of an hydrate CoF3*3.5H2O, isomorphic to AlF3*3H2O.
+There is a report of a hydrate CoF3*3.5H2O, isomorphic to AlF3*3H2O.

 Preparation

-Cobalt trifluoride can be prepared in the laboratory by treating CoCl2 with fluorine at 250 °C:
+Cobalt trifluoride can be prepared in the laboratory by treating cobalt(II) chloride (CoCl2) with fluorine gas at 250 °C: